 Figure 10.
-Flowchart of the Scant to BIM process
+Flowchart of the scan-to-BIM process.

-As a matter of fact the transition from a point cloud to a polygonal surface model can be defined as a "re-topology" operation since a quantitative and qualitative information of the point’s model is translated and adapted to obtain a triangular or quadrangular mesh that better represents the polygonal surface.

-The structural analysis software uses an algorithm that requires, as input data, the geometric dimensions of the masonry object.
+In fact, the transition from a point cloud to a polygonal surface model can be defined as a ‘re-topology’ operation since both quantitative and qualitative information of the point’s model are translated and adapted to obtain a triangular or quadrangular mesh that better represents the polygonal surface.
+Meanwhile, the structural analysis software uses an algorithm that requires the geometric dimensions of the masonry object as the input data.

-The laser scanning survey consists in assigning to each point a triplet of xyz coordinates, which are first relative and then become absolute with a geo-referencing operation.
-In order to extrapolate the coordinates of the points, the “Cloud Compare” software offers us both the possibility to query the single point or to select a number of n points and export the list in .txt formats.
+The laser scanning survey consists of assigning a triplet of xyz coordinates to each point, with the coordinates initially relative before becoming absolute through a geo-referencing operation.
+In order to extrapolate the coordinates of the points, the Cloud Compare software offered us both the possibility of querying the single point or selecting a number of n points and exporting the list in .txt formats.

-Once the data has been extrapolated and processed, they are exported to an Excel table.
-Actually the masonry elements are typically not regular and not continuous, do not have a homogeneous surface and are made of masonry ashlars that are not perfectly squared.
-Accordingly, geometric data obtained from the survey need to be properly smoothed to get more regular surfaces, i.e. surfaces with no kinks, unrealistic holes or superposition patches.
+Once the data had been extrapolated and processed, they were exported to an Excel table.
+In fact, the masonry elements are typically non-regular and non-continuous, do not have a homogeneous surface, and are made of masonry ashlars that are not perfectly squared.
+Accordingly, the geometric data obtained from the survey needed to be appropriately smoothed to achieve more regular surfaces, i.e. surfaces with no kinks, unrealistic holes, or superposition patches.

-In order to solve this problem and obtain coordinates that allowed us to provide correct geometric data to be processed by the structural algorithm, an interpolating function was built.
-Specifically, the following polynomial formula has been chosen to interpolate in the best way the curve drawn with the coordinates of the surveyed points.
+In order to resolve this problem and to obtain coordinates that allowed us to provide correct geometric data for processing via the structural algorithm, an interpolating function was built.
+Specifically, the following polynomial formula was chosen to interpolate the curve drawn with the coordinates of the surveyed points in the best way possible.

 The equation of the polynomial formula is: